 When we’re trying to fall asleep, our brain will try to lower our overall body temperature, and this slight drop in temperature helps induce sleep.
 However, if the air in our room is too hot or too cold, we’ll have a difficult time achieving the right body temperature for a healthy night’s sleep, causing us to have a restless night.
 Research tells us that the best room temperature for sleep is between 60°F and 67°F.

 If you live in an area with both high heat and high humidity throughout the summer, you can also run the risk of growing mold in your home.
 Carefully keep an eye on your home’s levels of relative humidity and temperature: a combination of relative humidity above 50% and temperatures above 79°F will create an ideal environment for mold growth.

-You deserve a healthy, comfortable summer–let the new Awair 2nd Edition help track the health of your home, give you personalized recommendations, and even automate your other smart devices to help you take control of your environment.
+You deserve a healthy, comfortable summer — let Awair Element help track the health of your home and give you personalized recommendations to take control of your environment.